auridevil/awesome_climbing/README.md

 * Pull Request to this repository (github account needed)
 * Create Issue on this repository (github account needed)
 * Mail the link to aureliano.bergese[at]gmail.com
+Please use the format: title - link - free/€/account.
+We prefer to add free movies.
 ### Contributors
 * Aureliano elmozzo
 * Dyno Ciomparelli